szzsa/dymo-print/index.md

 ______________________________________
 # Home

-Welcome to DYMO Print Add-on website
+DYMO Print Add-on provides easy to use menu item in Google Sheets which helps to print the selected rows to a Dymo printer.